prince-63/Job-finding-app/README.md

 # Job-finding-app

 This is a React Native app that helps users find jobs in their preferred location and category.
-The app uses the [Job Search API](https://www.jobsearchapi.com/) to fetch the latest job listings from various sources.
+The app uses  to fetch the latest job listings from various sources.
 Users can view the job details, save their favorite jobs, and apply for them directly from the app.

 ## Features